-This year, we are creating Coastal Expo kits.
-These kits will be made available to local schools, organizations, and communities that are interested in hosting their own Coastal Expo.
-The kit will provide all the necessary information needed to conduct a Coastal Expo in your community!
+To do this, we have created several Coastal Expo kits.
+These kits are located throughout the state and are available to local schools, organizations, and communities that are interested in hosting their own Coastal Expo.
+These kits will provide all the necessary information needed to conduct a Coastal Expo in your community!

-If you are interested in bringing the coast to your school or community or have any questions, please contact Kris Shipman at email@example.com or 512/ 389-8737.
+If you are interested in bringing the coast to your school or community or have any questions, please contact Holly Grand at email@example.com

-These outreach events include hands-on activities to bring the wonders of
+These Coastal Expo kits include hands-on activities to bring the wonders of

 Touch and learn about crabs at our crab-shaped pool.
-Past sandboxes have held fiddler crabs, hermit crabs, and blue crabs.
-The crab marsh has sand and local marsh plants that create a “true” habitat for the visiting crabs.
+Place sand and local marsh plants to create a “true” habitat for the visiting hermit and/or fiddler crabs.
 Children and adults will learn about where the crabs live, what the crabs eat, who eats the crabs, the importance of marsh habitat, and why we should care about this.
 (Back to Top)